aeszyman/late_antiquity/bibliography.md

 Evans, Helen and Brandie Ratliff, eds. _Byzantium and Islam: Age of Transition, 7th-9th Century_.
 The Metropolitan Museum of Art, 2012.

 Kristensen, Troels Myrup. _Making and Breaking the Gods: Christian Response to Pagan Sculpture in Late Antiquity_.
 Aarhaus University Press, 2013.

+Sauer, Eberhard. _The Archaeology of Religious Hatred in the Roman and Early Medieval World_.
+Tempus, 2003.